National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 2. Effective surveillance and enforcement mechanisms;

-3. Promote ecosystems approach to fisheries management, climate change adaptation and mitigation, and regional cooperation;
+3. Promote ecosystems approach to fisheries management, climate change;

-4. Public participation, education and outreach, and local capacity building;
+4. Public participation, research, education and outreach, and local capacity;

-This notice announces that NMFS has reviewed the MCP, and has determined that it satisfies the requirements of the Magnuson-Stevens Act.
-Accordingly, NMFS has approved the MCP for the 3-year period from August 4, 2017, through August 3, 2020.
-This MCP supersedes the MCP previously approved for the period August 4, 2014, through August 3, 2017 (79 FR 47095, August 12, 2014).
+This notice announces that NMFS has reviewed the MCP and determined that it satisfies the requirements of the Magnuson-Stevens Act.
+Accordingly, NMFS has approved the MCP for the 3-year period from August 4, 2020, through August 3, 2023.
+This MCP supersedes the one approved previously for August 4, 2017, through August 3, 2020 (82 FR 38876, August 16, 2017).

 End Supplemental Information